Religious Observance Requests in Undergraduate Housing

 These are the religion-based housing requests that we are able to support:

-If you have religious needs that are not on this list, you should submit a request through the Office of Religious & Spiritual Life by April 9, 2025.
+If you have religious needs that are not on this list, you should submit a request through the Office of Religious & Spiritual Life and submit your housing application by April 8, 2026.

 These are some of the religious need requests that we are not able to support: